ergoplatform/ergo-tool/docs/dex-blog-post.md

 ## Sell Tokens

 If we have tokens in a box we can sell them.
 Well, at least we can create an Ask order and submit it to the order book.
 In our DEX implementation we create orders and store them directly on the Ergo blockchain.
-The created order in our case is a box (seller box) protected with the special _seller contract_ holding the necessary amount of ERGs (`ergAmount`) and the token.
+The created order in our case is a box (seller box) protected with the special _seller contract_ holding the minimum amount of ERGs (`minErg`) and `tokenAmount` of the `TID` tokens.

 ```
-// Seller Contract
+// Seller contract
 // pkB: SigmaProp - public key of the seller (Bob)
 {
   pkB || {